Tor Browser Security: Is it Completely Safe & Anonymous?

 If you use your own VPN then the leaked IP will not be your original IP and the chances of tracking you back are almost negligible in this case.

 Here are some of the highly trusted VPN services I recommend for an extra layer of security in the tor browser:

 10. Keep your tor browser updated

 Many people follow almost all tor browser security guidelines strictly but don’t care much about the latest tor browser update.

 But keeping tor browser updated matters the most; even a single security flaw in the browser can run all other efforts.

-Updating tor browser ensures improved security, latest features, better browsing experience, faster and responsive tor experience.
+Updating tor browser ensures improved security, the latest features, a better browsing experience, faster and more responsive tor experience.

 To make updates complete, tor browser restarts with a fresh new tab.
 If you’re on any important website, bookmark it before updating the browser.